arturcarvalho/tutorial-1/README.md

 >
 > As far as the generators are concerned:
 >
-> - Services are always plural.
+> - Services filenames are always plural.
 > - The methods in the services will be singular or plural depending on if they are expected to return multiple posts or a single post (`posts` vs. `createPost`).
 > - SDL filenames are plural.
 > - Pages that come with the scaffolds are plural or singular depending on whether they deal with many or one post.
 When using the `page` generator it will stick with whatever name you give the command.